apideck-libraries/sdk-csharp/NUGET.md

 Handling errors in this SDK should largely match your expectations.
 All operations return a response object or throw an exception.

-By default, an API error will raise a `Unify.Models.Errors.APIException` exception, which has the following properties:
+By default, an API error will raise a `ApiDeckSdk.Models.Errors.APIException` exception, which has the following properties:

 | Property      | Type                  | Description           |
 |---------------|-----------------------|-----------------------|